History

 While the digging and sinking operation was going on,

-tons of rip-rap around the base of the caisson to secure it
+6,000 tons of rip-rap around the base of the caisson to

-from movements of the current as well as to protect it from
+secure it from movements of the current as well as to

 The iron caisson was then flattened, the air shaft

-59 feet to the focal plane of the light.
-The lighthouse is
+build.
+It is 59 feet to the focal plane of the light.

-still in operation and described on current nautical charts
+The lighthouse is still in operation and described on

 |